lmapii/practical-zephyr/02_devicetree_basics/readme.md

 We've already seen the `/chosen` and `/aliases` nodes, and the `#address-cells` and `#size-cells` properties look a lot like the [specifier cells][zephr-dts-bindings-specifier-cells] we've seen when looking at [the `phandle-array` type](#path-phandles-and-phandle-array), right?

 Even though they match the naming convention, their purpose, however, is a different one: They provide the necessary _addressing_ information for nodes that use a _unit-addresses_.
-Too many new terms?
+Too many new terms in one article?
 Let's quickly repeat what we've already seen in the section about [node names](#node-names-unit-addresses-reg-and-labels):

 - Nodes can have addressing information in their node name.
 Such nodes use the name format `node-name@unit-address` and **must** have the property `reg`.
 - Nodes _without_ a _unit-address_ in the node name do _not_ have the property `reg`.